 Remember back in 2011 when actress Penelope Cruz became stunningly svelte mere months after having a baby?
 She credited the Mediterranean diet with getting her into amazing shape.
 “My diet is the Mediterranean diet, which is good food,” Cruz told the Daily Mirror.
 “I eat well but I try to eat healthily.”

 The wide variety of foods in the diet’s pyramid allow for a variety of meals that are both delicious and nutritious.
-And tasty Spanish dishes like gazpacho and seafood paella fit into the diet’s parameters.
-It’s no wonder Cruz is such a big fan.

 The diet can add years to your life — seriously